 The other day I was reading a blog post about marketing channels.
 The post linked to a study that sparked my interest.
 So I clicked over to the site hosting the study.
 I had to provide my name, email, title, shoe size, phone number, and company name just to click the button to request the study.

 (Kidding about the shoe size thing… )

 From there, I got an email to verify my humanity, which linked me to a landing page where I had to find all the traffic lights in a grainy stock image.
 Finally, secure in the knowledge that I am, in fact, a human, this site sent me another email with a link to download the study.
-Which brought me to another landing page where I could—finally—opt in to their mailing list and download that study.
+This brought me to another landing page where I could—finally—opt-in to their mailing list and download that study.

 Don’t make your customers do all of that.

 Make signing up easy with a simple form and verification process.
 Even if you’re giving away content to get their email, the easier the process is, the happier your new subscriber will be.

 If building an email list is intimidating, know that you’re not alone.
 But if you’ve already been working to develop a following on social media, you can leverage that audience to kick-start or bolster your mailing list.
 A simple post on your preferred channel (or channels) to let your followers know you have a mailing list might be all it takes.

 If you’ve got some unique offers—such as a free chapter from your next book—you can highlight that as a benefit for signing up too.
 Since these folks are already following you, it’s safe to assume they want your content.
 Requesting their email address for a taste of that content won’t feel pushy or sales-y when you know this audience is already interested.

 Likewise, you’ll want to be sure you give email subscribers the option to follow you on social media as part of your marketing process.
 Make sure your fans can find you on all the platforms you’re active on.